vmware-archive/gcp-env-bootstrap/README.md

     ```bash
     export COHORT_PREFIX="..." # the cohort prefix you used with init.sh earlier
     export COHORT_ID="..."
-    export GCP_FOLDER_ID="..."  # the gcp folder idea from the previous step
+    export GCP_FOLDER_ID="..."  # the gcp folder id from the previous step
     ```

 1. Run the script `provision-gcp-projects` as follows: